cunnie/cunnie.github.io/content/post/vcenter_8.0_tls.md

 Expanded the "How to Determine if a Certificate is a Self-Signed Certificate" section to include the signature algorithm, and included the problematic root cert to drive home the cause of the error.

+*2023-01-05*

+We mistakenly told users to upload the CA bundle when they should have uploaded the key.
+Thanks @obsidianindy.